ubuntu-mate/ubuntu-mate.org/pages/logo-guidelines.md

 2. Change the colour of the wordmark

-3. Change the colour of the Circle of Friends
+3. Change the colour of the Circle of MATEs

 4. Change the arrangement of the elements